 First, here's a photo from Rignach, when she decluttered her garden shed.
 The pile of tools and equipment was to be sold.

-In addition, below is a collage of photos from another participant, Lisa, who said, "Cleaned out the shed last weekend!"
+Below is a collage of photos from another participant, Lisa, who said, "Cleaned out the shed last weekend!"

 If you want to declutter similar items, check out this article with tips for decluttering tools.